More Historic Minimalists – religious wanderers

 - Candle lantern

-It should be remembered, these monks were part of a Sangha (intentional community of Buddhists) so there were communal objects for the rainy season when they weren’t traveling and there is a long tradition of charity towards holy men that we don’t really have any longer in the West (other than tax exemption).
+It should be remembered, these monks were part of a Sangha (intentional community of Buddhists) so there were communal objects for the rainy season when they weren’t traveling and there is a long tradition of charity towards holy men that we don’t really have any longer in the West (other than tax exemption for churches and the National Football League).

 Wandering Buddhist Monks part 3 - Of course, the world changes and the esoteric lifestyle adapts with it.
 Modern Buddhist mendicant monks might carry a few extra things in order to live reasonably within the modern world.
 This is a very realistic list for the modern traveler.
 Over many centuries, it became apparent that being acceptable and able to fit into society in general was an important thing too.
 Good appearance, cleanliness, and preparedness helps one not be a burden on the community.
 I understand the need to fit-in and remain incognito when appropriate.
 After all, isn’t that what our daily costumes achieve?